- EMU’s marketing and communications is leading a careful revitalization of the longtime logo. Learn more

 Alumni invited to share stories, ideas and photos

-On the same form, you are invited to upload photos from days gone by that you’d like to make available to centennial planners.
+The committee welcomes alumni to visit the online form, to upload photos and share stories from days gone by that you’d like to make available to centennial planners.
 All stories, ideas and photographs will be reviewed and organized in the coming months and years.
 Updates and further information will be posted on this page.
 Look through photos of milestone moments from our first 100 years.
 The student newspaper, The Weather Vane, is also now fully digitized.

 You may also submit comments, stories and ideas by simply emailing